sepiariver/binliner-js/README.md

 ### What it is not

 Binliner is not a garbage-collection utility, despite the name.
-Since it validates a binary sequence against configured rules, it can be said to catch errors aka "catch garbage" like a binliner :)
+It "lines up" binary flags in a squence, and since it validates the sequence against configured rules, it can be said to catch errors aka "catch garbage" like a binliner :)

 ### What is a binary sequence?